raymart-evangelista/advanced_html_and_css_lessons/animation/transitions/knowledge_check.md

 - What is the stacking context?
   - a stacking context is formed when certain element scenarios are in place such as putting a `transition` property on a `div` element and a `transform` property on the `div` psuedo-class
+  - it's a three-dimensional conceptualization of HTML eleemnts along an imaginary z-axis relative to the user

 - Why do you need to keep an eye on repaints?
   - we might end up repainting not only the `div` element, but every element that is stacked on top of it in the stack context